West Grinstead

 The village should not be confused with the much larger town of East Grinstead which lies 17.5 miles (28 km) to the north-east.

 Churches

 The Shrine of Our Lady of Consolation dates from 1876 and is the Roman Catholic parish church.
 It is an important centre of Catholic pilgrimage in England.
 Two notable figures are buried in its grounds: Anglo-French writer and poet Hilaire Belloc (friend of fellow Catholic, G. K. Chesterton) and English writer Antonia White.

-St George's Church was first built circa 1100 AD and is the Anglican place of worship, and the Church of England parish church.
+St George's Church is the Church of England parish church.
+Its mission is shared with St Michael and All Angels Church, Partridge Green.

 History

 Knepp Castle is located to the west of the village near the A24.
 It was a motte castle and founded in the 12th century by William de Braose.
 Some remains of the keep still stand.

 The modern Knepp Castle nearby is a castellated mansion by John Nash.